Kengamine Peak viewed from Misen Peak

 Mount Daisen (大山, Daisen) is a large, volcanic mountain that rises up from sea level to dominate the terrain of western Tottori Prefecture.
 Part of Daisen-Oki National Park, the 1729 meter high mountain is the tallest in the Chugoku Region and is included on the list of Japan's 100 famous mountains.
-Daisen has not erupted is several thousand years.
+Daisen has not erupted for several thousand years.

 As the most prominent mountain far and wide, Daisen has long been a spiritual icon and a center of mountain worship.
 Daisenji Temple, whose buildings are spread out along the wooded slope and are connected by mountain trails, was built near the base of the mountain and is an important Buddhist temple.
 Additionally, the Ogamiyama Shrine is found further up the trail above the temple.